salvois/LargeXlsx/README.md

 // class XlsxWriter
 public XlsxWriter AddDataValidation(int fromRow, int fromColumn, int rowCount, int columnCount,
                                     XlsxDataValidation dataValidation)
-public XlsxWriter AddDataValidation(int rowCount, int columnCount,
+public XlsxWriter AddDataValidation(int rowCount, int columnCount, XlsxDataValidation dataValidation) public XlsxWriter AddDataValidation(XlsxDataValidation dataValidation)
-                                    XlsxDataValidation dataValidation)
-public XlsxWriter AddDataValidation(XlsxDataValidation dataValidation)
 ```

 The first overload applies the validation rules to all cells in the specified rectangular range.
-The second overloads uses the insertion point as the top-left corner of the rectangular range.
-The third overload applies the validation only on the cell at the insertion point.
+The second overload uses the insertion point as the top-left corner of the rectangular range.
+The third overload applies validation only on the cell at the insertion point.

 Note that, due to the internals of the XLSX file format, all validation objects and their cell references must be kept in RAM until a worksheet is finalized, but this library **deduplicates** validation objects in **constant time** as needed.
 Thus, you should usually not worry about performance or memory consumption when you use multiple validation objects, unless you are using a large number of different ones, or specify a lot of separate cell references.

-This means that you may call `AddDataValidation` at any moment while you are writing a worksheet (that is between a `BeginWorksheet` and the next one, or disposal of the `XlsxWriter` object), even for cells already written or well before writing them, or even for cells that you won't write content to.
+This means that you may call `AddDataValidation` at any moment while you are writing a worksheet (that is between a `BeginWorksheet` and the next one, or disposal of the `XlsxWriter` object), even for cells already written or well before writing them, or cells you won't write content to.

 ### Styling